Metal detectors

 move a metal detector over a piece of metal, the magnetic field

-coming from the detector causes another magnetic field to appear in
+coming from the detector causes another magnetic field to appear around

 the metal.

-It's this magnetic field in the metal that the detector picks up.
+It's this second magnetic field, around the metal, that the detector picks up.

 The metal detector has a second coil of wire in its head (known as